 Here you'll find some helpful guidance about how to use the University's branded templates, which have already been formatted to aid accessibility.
 The guidance focuses predominantly on what is required when producing Microsoft Word documents and PowerPoint presentations, but much of this advice can also be applied to other programmes.

-Please note, if you intend to get a document designed with the intention of publishing it online, please consult our guidance on accessibility when getting something designed before embarking on this work.
-In most cases, a designed document is not suitable for online audiences.
+If you're creating a document with the intention of publishing it online, please also ensure you've read our guidance on the use of documents online (staff login required).
+If you're considering producing a designed digital PDF, please also read our guidance on accessibility when getting something designed before embarking on this work.
+In most cases, documents are not suitable for online audiences.

 Text and formatting